-Make your own bug spray with just a few ingredients.
-Homemade bug repellent works for mosquitoes, gnats, flies, and ticks depending on what oils you have!
-Works well for summer fun with my homemade citronella candles.
+Make your own bug repellent with just a few ingredients, using essential oils as mosquito repellent.
+Plus it works for gnats, flies, and ticks!
+Perfect for summer fun with my homemade citronella candles.

 Camping, picnics, evenings on the back porch.
 What do these things have in common?
 SUMMER!
 FUN!
 BUGS!
 And the fact that you need homemade bug repellent.

-You know, but there’s no summer without summer bugs, and really, I could do without the bugs.
-That’s one reason why we make this homemade bug repellent.
+There’s no summer without bugs, and really, I could do without the bugs.
+That’s one reason we make this homemade bug repellent.

 Besides being much safer than store-bought chemical insect repellents, homemade bug spray is: